Breast cancer: Cryoablation

 As of 2014 cryoablation is being studied to see if it could be a substitute for a lumpectomy in small cancers.
-There is tentative evidence in those with tumours less than 2 centimeters.
+There is tentative evidence in those with tumors less than 2 centimeters across.
 It may also be used in those in who surgery is not possible.
 Another review states that cryoablation looks promising for early breast cancer of small size.

 Breast cancer cell lines

 Part of the current knowledge on breast carcinomas is based on in vivo and in vitro studies performed with cell lines derived from breast cancers.
 These provide an unlimited source of homogenous self-replicating material, free of contaminating stromal cells, and often easily cultured in simple standard media.
 The first breast cancer cell line described, BT-20, was established in 1958.
 Since then, and despite sustained work in this area, the number of permanent lines obtained has been strikingly low (about 100).
-Indeed, attempts to culture breast cancer cell lines from primary tumours have been largely unsuccessful.
-This poor efficiency was often due to technical difficulties associated with the extraction of viable tumour cells from their surrounding stroma.
-Most of the available breast cancer cell lines issued from metastatic tumours, mainly from pleural effusions.
-Effusions provided generally large numbers of dissociated, viable tumour cells with little or no contamination by fibroblasts and other tumour stroma cells.
+Indeed, attempts to culture breast cancer cell lines from primary tumors have been largely unsuccessful.
+This poor efficiency was often due to technical difficulties associated with the extraction of viable tumor cells from their surrounding stroma.
+Most of the available breast cancer cell lines issued from metastatic tumors, mainly from pleural effusions.
+Effusions provided generally large numbers of dissociated, viable tumor cells with little or no contamination by fibroblasts and other tumor stroma cells.
 Many of the currently used BCC lines were established in the late 1970s.
-A very few of them, namely MCF-7, T-47D, MDA-MB-231 and SK-BR-3, account for more than two-thirds of all abstracts reporting studies on mentioned breast cancer cell lines, as concluded from a Medline-based survey.
+A very few of them, namely MCF-7, T-47D, MDA-MB-231 and SK-BR-3, account for more than two-thirds of all abstracts reporting studies on mentioned breast cancer cell lines, as concluded from a Medline-based survey. mPEG-PCL-DDAB nanoparticles were designed for simultaneous delivery of anti-IGF-1R siRNA and lycopene to MCF-7 breast cancer cells.
+This dual-delivery system significantly enhanced apoptosis induction and cell cycle arrest by suppressing IGF-1R and potentiating lycopene's anticancer effects.

-Molecular markers

-Metabolic markers

-Clinically, the most useful metabolic markers in breast cancer are the estrogen and progesterone receptors that are used to predict response to hormone therapy.
-New or potentially new markers for breast cancer include BRCA1 and BRCA2 to identify people at high risk of developing breast cancer, HER-2, and SCD1, for predicting response to therapeutic regimens, and urokinase plasminogen activator, PA1-1 and SCD1 for assessing prognosis.